Program OVERVIEW

 • What is brain capital and what is the brain economy?

-• Why and how should global business leaders—many of whom are in Houston—be thinking of brain capital as they grapple with AI, energy, and political changes?
+• Why and how should business leaders and policymakers be thinking of brain capital as they grapple with AI, energy, and socioeconomic changes?

 Weigh In!
 Submit your responses here